Tradition again: Biden celebrates Bette Midler, Joni Mitchell at Kennedy Center Honors | Entertainment

 Tradition again: Biden celebrates Bette Midler, Joni Mitchell at Kennedy Center Honors

 Singer Justino Díaz and Motown founder Berry Gordy round out the group of artists selected by the Kennedy Center for top honors this year at a show that had been upended by politics and the restrictions of the COVID-19 pandemic.
-Biden, a Democrat who took over from Trump in January, held a black-tie ceremony for the five honorees at the White House ahead of the event in Washington, the sort of glamorous celebration that has become rare in a White House that has eschewed large gatherings in the COVID-19 era.
+Biden, a Democrat who took over from Trump in January, held a black-tie ceremony for the five honorees earlier in the evening, the sort of glamorous celebration that has become rare at a White House that has eschewed large gatherings in the COVID-19 era.

-Biden, a Democrat who took over from Trump in January, held a black-tie ceremony for the five honorees at the White House ahead of the event in Washington, the sort of glamorous celebration that has become rare in a White House that has eschewed large gatherings in the COVID-19 era.
+Biden, a Democrat who took over from Trump in January, held a black-tie ceremony for the five honorees earlier in the evening, the sort of glamorous celebration that has become rare at a White House that has eschewed large gatherings in the COVID-19 era.
 Trump did not hold such a reception during his four years in office and did not attend the show at the Kennedy Center itself.

 Michaels, also a native of Canada, is the creator and executive producer of the long-running NBC sketch comedy show "Saturday Night Live."
-"If you can't laugh at yourself, we're in real trouble, and you make me laugh at myself a lot," Biden said in remarks addressed to Michaels, noting the show has used seven comics to play him over the years.
+"If you can't laugh at yourself, we're in real trouble, and you make me laugh at myself a lot," Biden said during his remarks at the White House, referring to Michaels, noting the show has used seven comics to play him over the years.

 Comedy and other art forms and cultural exports help the United States lead by the power of its example worldwide, the president said.
 "Throughout my career, I've met nearly every world leader," he said.
 "And I'll tell you, not everyone sees satire that way.
 You'd all be in jail."